LNCtips.com: LNC Fashion Faux Pas

 |Unclean teeth||Food stuck in teeth is unappetizing.||This is an easy one.
 Brush your teeth before the interview.
 And don't eat anything with poppy seeds.|

-Women - wear hose in a color that's close to your skin tone.
+Women - If you wear hose, choose a color that's close to your skin tone.

 |Scuffed shoes||Scuffed shoes give the impression that you don't care about your appearance and don't pay much attention to detail.||Polish and shine your shoes.|